 Yes baiting does work in certain cases but with the explosion of rodents, it is not strong enough to deal with the problem.

 You will also find that MANY rodent baits kill birds and poison pets as it has an ingredient to attract not only rats but our pets and wildlife!

-A1 PEST CONTROL CANBERRA is licensed to use chemical treatments that are safe to use around pets and wild life, quick acting and 100% effective!
+We are licensed to use chemical treatments that are safe to use around pets and wild life, quick acting and 100% effective!

 We put down baits in the ceiling, around chicken coops and we are in much demand to service strata complexes, units, and restaurants as we use locked bait boxes.

 HERE IS WHAT HAPPENS

 The technician will look at the rodent traffic area by their droppings and then put down baits, the rodents are at first suspicious for the first couple of days before taking the bait.

 Once they do take the bait, they will seek water immediately and then die.